mert-byrktr/CMI-2025/README.md

 ### Augmentation and Training Strategy:
 #### Mixup:
 *   Used a `MixupSequence` generator during training to create synthetic data.
 New samples were formed by taking weighted combinations of random sample pairs from each batch, controlled by an alpha parameter of 0.3.
+This reduced the std across folds and gave better oof and leaderboard scores.

 #### Epoch Averaging:
 *   Implemented an epoch averaging callback to average the model's weights during the later stages of training.
 This was done to improve model generalization by simply taking the mean of several epochs.